-After reading this blog, you’ll know the 6 main types of APIs and their use cases as part of a robust API program.
+After reading this blog, you’ll know the all the main API types and categories and their use cases as part of a robust API program.

 Application programming interfaces (APIs) are a flexible way to provide connectivity between systems and their data in your enterprise architecture and ecosystem.
 We can use them to expose functionality and data in an easy-to-consume way by API consumers and applications.
 That’s why they’re a key part of modern digital business.